How to Invest in Foreign Currency

 Benefits and Risks of Investing in Foreign Currency

-There are many benefits and risks to consider before deciding to invest in foreign currency.
+As an investor, you have many benefits and risks to consider before deciding to invest in foreign currency.

-While it's the largest and most liquid market in the world, investors should be cognizant of the many risks that set it apart from traditional equity and bond markets.
+While it's the largest and most liquid market in the world, you should be cognizant of the many risks that set it apart from traditional equity and bond markets.
 Notably, the high leverage used when investing in foreign currency can result in high volatility and greater risk of loss.

 The key benefits of investing in foreign currency include: